aidevtoolkit/Anime-AI-Generator/README.md

  <br>
 </p>

-# Nextly - Landing Page Template with Next.js & Tailwind CSS
+# Anime-AI-Generator - Landing Page Template with Next.js & Tailwind CSS & Shadcn

 Nextly is a free landing page & marketing website template for  startups and indie projects.
 Its built with Next.js & TailwindCSS.
 And its completely open-source.